thycotic/privman-docs/admin/config/advanced/adv-file-inv.md

 * VHD contents filters with default extensions of .exe, .cat, and .zip.
 * ZIP contents filters with default extensions of .exe, .cat, . msi, and .zip.

-When you click __Edit__ you can add other hash algorithms to the list.
-You can change any of the listed file extensions by adding/removing directly in the text fields.
-Make sure to save any changes.

 ![Collectors file extension filters](images/advanced/collectors.png "Inventory configuration options")

+1. To add inventory hash algorithms, click __Edit__.
+To remove them, click __x__.
+1. To change any of the listed file extensions, add or remove extensions directly in the text fields.
+1. Make sure to save any changes.